User-friendly TWA for dissipative spin dynamics: Analytical estimate of quantum corrections

-We analytically evaluate the magnitude of quantum corrections to the dynamics of a driven spin, considered in Sec.~\ref{sec:driven_spin}, as generated by the noise.
-We consider a spin of size $S$ such that the norm of classical spins in each trajectory is given by $|\boldsymbol{s}|^2=4S^2$.
+This observation calls for a quantitative estimate of the magnitude of quantum corrections to the dynamics of a driven spin, considered in Sec.~\ref{sec:driven_spin}.
+In order to do so, we consider a spin of size $S$ such that the norm of classical spins in each trajectory is given by $|\boldsymbol{s}|^2=4S^2$.
 The classical limit of this system is given by $S\to \infty$, while quantum fluctuations are strongest for $S=1/2$.
-Since TWA is a semiclassical approach, it naturally expands the dynamics around the classical limit.
+Since TWA is a semi-classical approach, it naturally expands the dynamics around the classical limit.
 In order to obtain well-defined results in the classical limit, we rescale the decay rate according to $\gamma_\downarrow \to \gamma_\downarrow/2S$.
 Working with normalized spin variables defined as $\boldsymbol{\sigma} = \boldsymbol{s}/2S$, from Eqs.~\eqref{eq:EOM_single_x}-\eqref{eq:EOM_single_z} we obtain

 where the lack of explicit dependence on $S$ supports the rescaling of the decay with $S$.
 Modulo noise terms, these equations are identical to mean field equations for the decay of a collective spin, as used in the study of superradiant decay of atoms~\cite{Breuer_Petruccione}.
 The noise variances are given by